 Science Behind Why Cats Eyes Glow

-Cats appear to have glowing cat eyes because the back of their eyeballs includes a special reflective surface called the tapetum lucidum.
+Cats appear to have glowing cat eyes because the back of their eyeballs includes a unique reflective surface called the tapetum lucidum.

 Light comes into the eye, the light is supposed to hit the photoreceptor that transmits information to the brain.

 When light doesn’t hit the photoreceptor, so the tapetum lucidum acts as a mirror and bounces the light back for another chance.